English and Literacy

 REVISION MATERIALS/SHAREPOINT | see below for revision materials for each subject area |

-Paper 2A - MacbethThis section of the paper has an extract from the text and one question to answer for 30 marks.
+Paper 1 section a - MacbethThis section of the paper has an extract from the text and one question to answer for 30 marks.
 There are a possible 4 marks awarded on top of this for spelling, punctuation and grammar.
 Personal Learning Checklist

 |